Palm Springs and Boca Raton Outdoor Furniture Collections at homestyles Furniture: 30% off

-Black Friday comes early with this exclusive off-season deal on contemporary, high-end outdoor furniture!
+Black Friday comes early with this exclusive off-season deal on contemporary, high-end outdoor furniture at Homestyles Furniture!
 The Palm Springs and Boca Raton collections from Homestyles feature durable, weather-resistant synthetic rattan and fade-free fabric to last season after season.
-We've never offered these collections direct from Homestyles with a discount – but now through Cyber Monday, with this exclusive promo code, they are 30% off, including all pieces and sets within these two collections!
+These collections direct from Homestyles have never been offered with a discount before– but now through Cyber Monday, with this exclusive promo code "BLACKFRIDAY21", they are 30% off, including all pieces and sets within these two collections!
 (Palm Springs, Boca Raton).
-Plus, Free Shipping!
+Plus, free shipping applies.
 Shop Now at homestyles Furniture

-Save on trimmers, grills, lawn mowers, lights, umbrellas, weed killer, and more.
-Shop Now at Walmart

 Gather the family around a cozy fire this holiday season.
 Shop Now at Amazon